 - How to navigate between a dashboard and a report

 Dashboards are a feature of the Power BI service, not Power BI Desktop.
-Although dashboards can't be created in Power BI mobile, they can be viewed and shared there.
+Although you don't create dashboards in the Power BI mobile apps, you can view and share there.

 Video: Create a dashboard by pinning visuals and images from a report

 Watch Amanda create a new dashboard by pinning visualizations from a report.
-Then, follow the steps in Import a dataset with a report to try it out yourself, by using the Procurement Analysis sample.
+Then, follow the steps in the next section, Import a dataset with a report, to try it out yourself using the Procurement Analysis sample.

 Import a dataset with a report

-We'll import one of the Power BI sample datasets and use it to create our new dashboard.
-The sample we'll use is an Excel workbook with two PowerView sheets.
+In this step-by-step, we import one of the Power BI sample datasets and use it to create our new dashboard.
+The sample we use is an Excel workbook with two PowerView sheets.
 When Power BI imports the workbook, it adds a dataset and a report to your workspace.
 The report is automatically created from the PowerView sheets.